- OTEI Home

 Become a STEM Faculty Fellow

-OTEI offers a workshop series on inclusivity and active learning, culturally responsive assessment, and teaching inclusive content (this is recommended as a two part session).
+OTEI offers workshops on active learning, transparency in assessment, inclusive engagement, teaching and AI, and other topics.
 We are developing "short bites" from this series so that you can bring these topics to a department meeting.
 Colleges and departments can schedule any of these topics.
-Contact OTEI to inquire.
+Contact OTEI to inquire or make a special request!

 Assignment Design